 Dear Nigha,

-Having knowledge of the reasons that have caused him to plan to leave, it is then our responsibility to work out a plan (which has to be aligned with the company's policy) to retain him if he is a valued employee and also create a succession plan if we know that we will not be able to retain him.
+Having knowledge of the reasons that have caused the employee to plan to leave, it is then our responsibility to work out a plan (which has to be aligned with the company's policy) to retain them if they are a valued employee.
+Additionally, we should create a succession plan if we know that we will not be able to retain them.

 Simply structure all your information properly and inform the boss accordingly.
-This includes the reason for his planning to leave, feedback from superiors and peers on his general performance in terms of teamwork, productivity, etc., the pros and cons of losing the said employee, the proposed retention package, succession plan, etc.
+This includes the reason for their planning to leave, feedback from superiors and peers on their general performance in terms of teamwork, productivity, etc., the pros and cons of losing the said employee, the proposed retention package, succession plan, etc.

 Best Regards,